Meet The Animals at SEA LIFE London Aquarium

 • Various seahorse species, including pygmy seahorses and long-snouted seahorses.

-Visitor Tips
+Visitor tips

 • Check Feeding Schedules: Plan your visit around the feeding schedules of various animals.
-Watching feeding sessions can be both educational and entertaining.

 • Follow the Route: The aquarium is divided into zones for a reason.
 Follow the designated route to ensure you don't miss any exhibits and to maintain a smooth flow of visitors.

 • Public Transport: Consider using public transportation to reach the aquarium, as it's located in a central area of London.
-This can help you avoid parking hassles.

-Frequently Asked Questions about SEA Life London Animals
+Frequently asked questions about SEA Life London animals

 What are the opening hours of SEA Life London Aquarium?

-The aquarium is open from 10:00 AM to 6:00 PM daily.
-The last entry is at 5:00 PM.
+The aquarium is open from 10am to 6pm daily.
+The last entry is at 5pm.

 How much does it cost to visit SEA Life London Aquarium?